All educational activities are free, but there are some costs if you’d like to purchase meals while onsite.

 - Scout, 4-H, Civil Air Patrol, and other after-school clubs or groups

 - Camp groups from other organizations or museums

-Please note that, for every four students who go on the tour, the Green Bank Observatory will cover one parent/chaperone tour ticket.
-This does not include faculty or staff.
+Tours are free for all students, faculty, and staff, and up to one parent/chaperone for every four students.
 For example, if you bring 20 students for a tour, we will include five parent/chaperone tickets, and an unlimited number of faculty/staff tickets.
-If you want to bring a sixth parent or chaperone on the tour, you must purchase a ticket for them upon arrival.
+If you want to bring a sixth parent or chaperone on the tour with this group, you must purchase a ticket for them upon arrival.

 You can take a field trip the Green Bank Observatory any time of the year!
 We suggest staying at least two hours in order to visit the exhibit hall, gift shop, and take a tour.
 If you’d like to do other activities, or eat onsite, please allow for more time.